julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-cond` \
-Enable optimizations for conditional structures.
+Enables optimizations for conditional structures.

 - Removes unreachable if-else chain cases such as having constant false expressions.
 Applied for if-else chains, and match-cases.
 - Remove unnecessary trailing cases that comes after constant true case.
 Applied for if-else chains, and match-cases.